 • How to Soundproof Your Home Studio or Rehearsal Space Like a Pro – Addresses what to do if you’re renting your space or can’t make some of the more permanent additions to your space that we’ve suggested.

-For many aspiring music and audio producers, understanding how to create a home studio is imperative to beginning a successful career in audio production.
-At The Los Angeles Film School, our Associate of Science in Audio Production program is designed to help students turn their ambitions into successful careers, whether they’re moving on to a professional studio or building their own!
+At The Los Angeles Film School, our degree programs in Audio Production and Music Production are designed to prepare students for successful careers, whether they’re moving on to a professional studio or building their own!